-Can your dog eat bacon?
+Can dogs eat bacon?
 If so, how much can dogs eat?

 P.S - Bacon grease is just as bad if not worse than bacon itself.

 The health risks associated with dogs and bacon

 A fully grown dog might be able to handle some of the negative effects of eating bacon, but small pups are more prone to serious health issues.
 The fatty grease that is inside bacon has the potential of clogging your dog's or pup's arteries.
 Smaller dogs such as miniature pinschers, Pomeranians, Chihuahuas, Yorkshire terriers, and many other small breeds are more prone to pancreatitis.
 This however does not mean that larger dogs will not be affected by this illness.
 The feeding of large bacon portions is known to be one way of introducing pancreatitis into your dog's body.
 Pancreatitis has been known to bring on other illnesses such as lipemia (this is when there are high levels of fat in the blood), diabetes, and many others.

 Fruits, veggies, and other types of foods have their own natural digestive enzymes.
 Consuming them can enhance your food digestion.

 Honey, specifically the kind that is raw , has protease and amylase.
 Bananas and mangoes have amylase, which likewise assists the fruits to ripen.
 Papaya has a kind of protease known as papain.
 Avocados have the digestive enzyme known as lipase.
 Sauerkraut, or fermented cabbage, gets digestive enzymes while going through the fermentation procedure.

 How to treat your dog's inflammation of the pancreas (pancreatitis)?